-Root canal therapy is a procedure performed by a dentist near you to remove the infection from the center of your tooth.
+Our dentist near you performs root canal therapy to remove the infection from the center of your tooth.
 It is a relatively simple procedure that involves the following steps:

-- Your dentist will provide you with a local anesthetic to numb the area and ensure that you do not feel any pain during your procedure.
+- our dental doctor near you will provide a local anesthetic to numb the area and ensure you do not feel any pain during your procedure.

-- Next, they will drill a small hole into your tooth to remove the infected pulp inside.
+- Next, they will drill a small hole into your tooth to remove the infected pulp.

 - Finally, they will disinfect the canals and place a filling in the tooth to seal it.